Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 Yes, there is a £350 Excess against any bodily injury/property claim.

-Yes.
-Please note the insurance via Snowsport Cymru Wales does not cover Ski Mountaineering, Trampolining, Tubing and any off-piste activities.
+Please note the insurance via Snowsport Cymru Wales does not cover Ski Mountaineering and Tubing.

 Yes, the Sportscover Liability policy will defend claims made against you for negligence.
 Please note any claims relating to deliberate or criminal acts are excluded.